corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/app-upgrade-notes-enterprise.md

 Before upgrading to Corda Enterprise Edition 4.12, upgrade your CorDapp to Corda Open Source Edition 4.12.
 See [Upgrading CorDapps to newer platform versions]({{< relref "app-upgrade-notes.md" >}}) for detailed instructions.

-You don't need to re-compile your CorDapp to Corda Enterprise for it to run on Corda Enterprise.
+You do not need to re-compile your CorDapp to Corda Enterprise for it to run on Corda Enterprise.
 If you want your CorDapp to be compatible with nodes running open source, then compile it against Corda Open Source Edition 4.x.
-However, if you want to leverage specific features of Corda Enterprise, such as third-party commercial database support, and don't envisage your CorDapp being run in an open source production environment, then follow the [re-compiling for Corda Enterprise Edition 4.12]({{< relref "#re-compiling-for-corda-enterprise-edition-411" >}}) guide.
+However, if you want to leverage specific features of Corda Enterprise, such as third-party commercial database support, and do not envisage your CorDapp being run in an open source production environment, then follow the [re-compiling for Corda Enterprise Edition 4.12]({{< relref "#re-compiling-for-corda-enterprise-edition-411" >}}) guide.

 {{< note >}}
 Corda Enterprise and Corda Open Source Edition public APIs are currently identical.
 However, this may change for future releases.